derykmakgill/website/odyssey.md

 >But the Odyssey is also about other people: Penelope, the nymph Calypso, the witch Circe, the princess Nausicaa; Odysseus’s many shipmates who died before they could make it home; the countless slaves in Odysseus’s house, many of whom are never named.

+## Reading and Discussion Questions (students read this!)

+The Ancient Greeks listened to the Odyssey for pleasure and that should be your only goal.
+You will learn so much more by learning to actually enjoy it than by answering the type of artificial questions you're likely to receive in school.
+My advice is this: read it for pleasure.
+Enjoy!
+Then maybe you can do something useful with it.

+That said, here are some questions I found myself thinking...

+1. What are the limitations of the gods in the world of Odysseus and what is the significance of those limitations?
+What can it tell us about the metaphysical views of the Ancient Greeks, particularly in comparison to Christianity and Islam?

 ## On Print Editions of The Odyssey

 One annoying thing about particpating in translation wars is that it can often be difficult to find a quality bound edition of the translation you want, as specialty press shops usually only stock one translation at a time.
 For example, I'll gladly spend an evening or two with anyone defending the Constance Garnett translations of Dostoevsky's novels, but the market for quality-bound books apparently doesn't agree with me because I haven't found good copies of her tranlsations in hardcover, sewn bindings with acid-free paper, while her modern rivals like Richard Pevear have a great editions availalbe from Everyman's Library.